-Both Amazon and Google are pioneers in ensuring safety and security is priority across all of their data centers and infrastructure through their 15+ years of experience of running industry leading web services.
+Both Amazon and Google are pioneers in ensuring safety and security across all of their data centers and infrastructure through their 15+ years of experience of running industry leading web services.
 Their respective security documentation can be found on their websites here:

 Procurify is hosted in SAS-70 II, SSAE 16 data centers that have achieved ISO 27001 & SOC3 certifications, among other certifications that are performed by third-party auditors to both AWS and GCP.
-We follow the EU’s GDPR (General Data Protection Regulation) and have had these guidelines and processes implemented by Price Waterhouse Coopers’ (PwC) compliance team.

 Procurify will provide the Customer with support related to server accessibility and performance 24 hours a day, 5 days a week.
-This is separate from and in addition to the support services specified in the Support Service Level Agreement (link) and/or the Support Subscription Packages referenced in that document.
+This is separate from and in addition to the support services specified in the Support Level Agreement and/or the Support Subscription Packages referenced in that document.

 Expected response times for a ticket submitted by the Customer via email, phone, or in-app request during support hours to report an incident which has been deemed by Procurify (in its reasonable discretion) to be related to server accessibility or performance shall depend upon the severity level assigned by Procurify to such ticket (in its reasonable discretion).
 Such severity definitions and expected response times are as follows: